Wimbledon will never be an exhibition - Murray

 |Coverage: Live text and radio commentaries of selected matches across BBC Radio 5 Live Sports Extra, the BBC Sport website and app

-Andy Murray says Wimbledon will "never feel like an exhibition" despite it being stripped of ranking points.
+Two-time champion Andy Murray says Wimbledon will "never feel like an exhibition" despite it being stripped of ranking points by the ATP and WTA.

-The ATP and WTA removed the points after the grass-court Grand Slam banned Russian and Belarusians from competing following Russia's invasion of Ukraine.
+Points were removed after organisers banned Russians and Belarusians following Russia's invasion of Ukraine.

-Japan's Naomi Osaka has said she may not play Wimbledon as without ranking points it is "more like an exhibition".
+Japan's Naomi Osaka has said she may not play the grass-court Grand Slam as it is now "more like an exhibition".

-"I follow golf very closely and have no idea how many ranking points the winner of The Masters gets," Murray said.
+"I follow golf very closely and have no idea how many ranking points the winner of the Masters gets," Murray said.

-"Me and my friends love football and none of us know or care how many ranking points a team gets for winning the World Cup," the two-time Wimbledon champion continued.
+"Me and my friends love football and none of us know or care how many ranking points a team gets for winning the World Cup," the British former world number one continued.

 "But I could tell you exactly who won the World Cup and the Masters.
-I'd hazard a guess that most people watching on Centre Court at Wimbledon in a few weeks' time wouldn't know or care about how many ranking points a player gets for winning a third-round match
+I'd hazard a guess that most people watching on Centre Court at Wimbledon in a few weeks' time wouldn't know or care about how many ranking points a player gets for winning a third-round match.

 "But I guarantee they will remember who wins.
 Wimbledon will never be an exhibition and will never feel like an exhibition.
 The end."